 The friend we need isn’t one that holds back their opinions or remarks when they see us doing something wrong.
 A real friend will speak up when they know we need it.

-- tip: What is the recurring statement close friends and family members are telling you (i.e., you have a terrible attitude, prideful, dishonest, etc.)
+- Tip: What is the recurring statement close friends and family tell you (i.e., you have a terrible attitude, prideful, dishonest, etc.)